Charlotte Pacelli and Storm Hooper dish on burlesque-style hula hooping, hula hoop costumes and the music which brings it all to life.

-SH: I have multiple costumes of mine I love actually.
+SH: I have multiple hula hoop costumes I love, actually.
 My rock and roll jacket is one of my favourite things.
-I think because it started life as a hip-length sale find and I cropped, fringed and crystalled it all myself.
+It started life as a hip-length sale find and I cropped, fringed and crystalled it all myself.

 Interview by Charlotte Pacelli (Liberty Sweet) - Director of costume makeover service @primpmycostume (IG/ Twitter/ Facebook) / co-founder of London’s leading Burlesque Troupe @follymixtures/ original Hurly Burly Girly for @misspollyrae